Asyfundyar/Dowa/README.md

 To make sure the app content stays within the visible screen use SafeAreaView by first importing it and then replacing View section with it.

+To support landscape orientation for your app, change orientation to default in app.json.

 ------------------------------------------------------------------------------------

 use CTRL D for multi-cursor editing (select all instances of the same name)